Risks and business uncertainties

+Effective cyber risk management is increasingly important as cyber security has become vital to the operation and management of many safety, security, and protection systems in the shipping environment.
+This is also the case with the increasing importance of energy management systems as renewable penetration grows.
 Wärtsilä emphasises a holistic approach to the management of cyber and physical security risks in its internal operations and customer offerings.
-The company’s cyber security team carries out its operational, governance and compliance activities in line with the IEC62443 and ISO 27k protocols.
+The company’s cyber security team carries out its operational, governance, and compliance activities in line with the IEC62443 and ISO 27k protocols.
 Such activities include cyber assurance, risk management, detection, a secure software development lifecycle, training, endpoint protection, network security, and cyber advisory services.
-Wärtsilä has implemented new procedures for storing, processing, and using data in the company’s systems so as to comply with the General Data Protection Regulation.
-Cyber security was taken into consideration in this implementation.

 The Group is a defendant in a number of legal cases that have arisen out of, or are incidental to, the ordinary course of its business.
 These lawsuits mainly concern issues such as contractual and other liability, labour relations, property damage, and regulatory matters.
 The Group receives from time to time claims of different amounts and with varying degrees of substantiation.
 There is currently one unusually sizeable claim.
 It is the Group’s policy to provide for amounts related to the claims, as well as for litigation and arbitration matters, when an unfavourable outcome is probable, and the amount of the loss can be reasonably estimated.

 The annual report contains a more detailed description of Wärtsilä’s risks and risk management.